 client_GK140528.emf

-Figure 8 – Model of a DLMS/COSEM client using multiple protocol stacks
+Figure 8 – Model of a DLMS®/COSEM client using multiple protocol stacks

 The model of the client – obviously – is very similar to the model of the servers:

-in this particular model, the DLMS/COSEM AL is supported either by the HDLC based data link layer or the DLMS/COSEM TL, meaning that the AL uses the services of one or the other as determined by the APs.
+in this particular model, the DLMS®/COSEM AL is supported either by the HDLC based data link layer or the DLMS®/COSEM TL, meaning that the AL uses the services of one or the other as determined by the APs.
 In other words, the APDUs are received from or sent through the appropriate supporting layer, which in turn use the services of its supporting layer respectively;

 unlike on the server side, the addressing provided by the HDLC layer has a single level only, that of the Service Access Points (SAP) of each Application Process (AP).